AUGUST 31: Meet at the Monument

 This May LexSeeHer will unveil the "Something Is Being Done" monument.
 Join the celebration of women's economic, political, intellectual, social and cultural contributions.

-take your place among more than 20 bold women and girls who are featured in Meredith Bergmann's design.
+We invite you to visit and take your place among more than 20 bold women and girls who are featured in Meredith Bergmann's design.

 Are historic women visible in your city or town?